DaSpawn/xlsx-stream-reader/README.md

 Limitations
 -------
-The row reader currently returns formulas and not stored values (if available).
+The row reader currently returns stored values for formulas (these are normally available) and does not calculate the formula itself.
 As time permits the row handler will be more capable but was enough for currrent purposes (loading values from large worksheets fast)

 Inspiration